Align: Heal the battle with your inner rebel

 May you be a beacon of healthy power for yourself and for our world!

 I’m Karly, your guide through the course.
-I help highly sensitive people gently heal the soft addictions of sugar, food, and perfectionism.
-My approach helps you create a more compassionate relationship with yourself so you can experience more rest, play and power; connection, joy, and self trust.
+I help highly sensitive people who struggle with shame, sugar, overdoing and perfectionism and who yearn to create a kinder, more compassionate relationship with themselves.

 Growing human(kind)ness, the name of my website, means to soften self criticism and shame, and to claim the wholeness that is our birthright.
 This work arose from two things - from my own experience with 20 years of multiple eating disorders, chronic depression and anxiety, and from bearing witness to others' stories of challenge, growth and rebirth.

-I write books, essays, and courses, teach classes, and speak to groups.
+I teach classes, write books and courses, and speak to groups.

-I offer this teaching in service to all who feel the shame of human stumbling and who yearn for wholeness, and to a desire for a more relational, compassionate, and connected world.
-Underneath all my work you'll find a love for the human heart and its resilience, depth and courage.
+I offer this teaching in service to all who feel the shame of human stumbling and who yearn for wholeness, and a desire for a more compassionate and connected world.
+Underneath all my work you'll find a love for the human heart.

 I live in Austin, Texas with my husband Patrick and our family, two dogs, a very frisky cat, lots of dust bunnies, and beautiful oak trees.
 I love good stories, good music, good food, good words, lifting heavy things, and long walks.